domdoss/Prometheus/README.md

 ### Memory System

 The orchestrator writes directly to `MEMORY.md`, `TODO.md`, and `HEARTBEAT.md` — no delegation needed.
 These files are loaded into context every turn.

-The heartbeat file is executed on schedule by the task scheduler, giving the agent persistent autonomous behavior.
+### Heartbeat

+`HEARTBEAT.md` holds standing instructions the agent executes on schedule via the task scheduler — no prompt from you required.
+Edit it from the dashboard's Heartbeat panel (or let the agent edit it itself) and the instructions run automatically, giving the agent persistent autonomous behavior between conversations.

 ![Heartbeat panel: scheduled instructions the AI executes automatically](docs/screenshots/heartbeat.png)